tiagosr/glance/README.md

 ### On OS X:

-Download the SDL2 source from hg.libsdl.org

-Install FreeImage (if installing from homebrew on Mac OS X 64 bit, do it with --universal to build a 32 bit compatible version)
+Install FreeImage and glfw3 (if installing from homebrew on Mac OS X 64 bit, do it with --universal to build a 32 bit compatible version)

-Build it with Xcode
+Build the package with Xcode

 Install glance.pd_darwin into Pd